aalaesar/manage-bind/README.md

 Install and manage bind9 configuration and zones ( master, slave and forward types) with zones content structured as an YAML files
-Bind is a very rich and powerfull tool, the configuration managed by this role does not cover all it's specifications but provide enough options for main use cases.
+Bind is a very rich and powerfull tool, the configuration managed by this role does not cover all it's specifications but provide enough options for a large number of uses cases.
 ### Requirements